 King Charles VII of France

-Charles the Well-Served (Charles Le Bien-servi) or Charles the Victorious (le Victorieux) is something of a contrary figure in French history.
+Charles the Well-Served (Charles Le Bien-servi) or Charles the Victorious (le Victorieux)

 Though Charles served as regent for his mentally unbalanced father while still a teenager, Charles VI signed a treaty with Henry V of England that bypassed his own sons and named Henry the next king.
 Charles announced himself king upon the death of his father in 1422, but he was still known as "the Dauphin" (the French title for the heir to the throne) or "the King of Bourges" until he was properly crowned in Reims in 1429.